TikTok proposes to add new U.S. headquarters and 20,000 jobs to win over Trump

 Mnuchin said the administration “had a lot of confidence in both Microsoft and Oracle.”

-“A critical factor for us, driving national security, is making sure that the technology on Americans phones is safe and making sure that it is not corrupt,” Mnuchin said.
+“A critical factor for us, driving national security, is making sure that the technology on Americans’ phones is safe and making sure that it is not corrupt,” Mnuchin said.

 TikTok has repeatedly insisted that it is not a national security threat and that it does not share any U.S. customer information with the Chinese government.